ne75/p2llvm/docs/phase0/validation.md

 Step 1 is complete under the documented USB/loader assumption.
 The next step in [findings.md](findings.md#agreed-review-sequence) is WRFAST memset and direct-register counter returns.
-That work has not started as part of this results review.
+See [step2.md](step2.md) for the implemented changes and pending hardware validation of the new runtime; this checkpoint retains the old results.
 Performance measurements, remaining runtime audits and 74 instruction fixtures are still outstanding.
 Peripheral tests need a defined board and wiring profile.
 No production performance or flight acceptance is established by this checkpoint.